Back to blog

 The rules apply in order.
 If the first test resolves the conflict, you stop there.

-The Canada-Portugal tax treaty's tie-breaker kicks in.
-Sarah rents an apartment in Lisbon (permanent home), her boyfriend and most of her clients are there (center of vital interests), and she spent more days in Portugal (habitual abode).
-The treaty assigns her primary residency to Portugal.
-Canada must give her credit for Portuguese taxes or exempt the income.
+Under the Canada-Portugal tax treaty's tie-breaker: a Lisbon apartment lease (permanent home), partner and primary clients in Portugal (center of vital interests), and more days in Portugal (habitual abode) all point to Portugal.
+The treaty assigns primary residency to Portugal; Canada must provide credit or exempt the income.

 3. Permanent Establishment Protection